-If you’re looking for a user-friendly way to day trade the financial markets then CFDs, or ‘contracts for difference’ could be for you.
 Their popularity is partly based on how simple and versatile they are and the fact that they are ideal for short term trading strategies.
 Modern online broker platforms make trading with CFDs as easy as clicking a button and high-frequency traders can even use CFDs as part of their automated trading strategies.
-Here is a breakdown on the points covered in this article:
+In this CFD trading guide we will cover:

 CFDs are an agreement between a broker and a trader.
 This is an agreement whereby both parties agree to pay each other the difference between what an asset is worth when a position in an asset is taken, and when it closes.
 The profit or loss on the trade is calculated using the trade entry and exit price points.